panzerdp/dmitripavlutin.com/content/posts/163-smart-map/index.md

 ## 2. *array.flatMap()*

-`array.flatMap()` function accepts a callback function as an argument and returns a new array:
+`array.flatMap()` function accepts a callback function as an argument and returns a new mapped array:

 ```javascript
 const mappedArray = array.flatMap((item, index, origArray) => {